WTW-IM/es-components/packages/es-components/src/components/containers/drawer/Drawer.md

 </Drawer>
 ```

 ### Advanced Example (Controlled)

 Use the `noPadding` property to remove default padding within a panel (useful for lists and tables).
 Use the `titleAside` property to display text or other content on the right side of the panel header.
 You can customize the `key` property of each Panel; if not specified a default key value will be assigned
 matching the Panel's numeric position.
-Both the Drawer and Drawer.Panel components will accept additional classNames.

 ```
 class DrawerExample extends React.Component {
   constructor() {